In this leg raise tutorial you will learn the progression to mastering the leg raise from beginner to advance.

 It’s important to understand what muscles are involved in this exercise, because then you know what you are doing and how to correct yourself.

 The first muscle group is not the one you probably think of: the hip flexors.
 They do a lot of work in the exercise.
 To be more specific: the first 90 degrees is almost only the hip flexors.
 After the 90 degrees the abdominals start to do all the heavy lifting.
+This is where the pelvic needs to tilt and the abdominals contract.

 Common mistakes when performing the leg raise